IOCCC image by Matt Zucker

 Nevertheless, see Rule 12.

 In the end, we traditionally pick one submission as ‘best’.
-Sometimes such a submission simply far exceeds any of the other entries.
+Sometimes such a submission simply far exceeds any of the other submissions.
 More often, the ‘best’ is picked because it does well in a number of categories.

 In years past, we renamed the winning submission from prog.c to a name related to the author(s)’ names.
 This is no longer done.
 Winning source is called prog.c.
 A compiled binary is called prog.